 Significance of boundaries

-We have defined organisms as living material that are discrete (i.e., bounded) in space and time.
-Being distinct in space requires a boundary that separates the organisms from the ‘outside’.
+We have defined an organism as living material that is discrete (i.e., bounded) in space and time.
+Being distinct in space requires a boundary that separates the organism from the ‘outside’.
 For single-celled organisms the boundary is the outermost component of that cell, and for most of the single celled organisms studied in this course that outermost component is a cell wall, but the chemical and physical nature of the wall varies considerably.
 For some unicellular organisms there is no cell wall and the outermost layer is a structure called a cell membrane.
 For multicellular organisms, the boundary is the collective of all the (generally specialized) cells on the organism’s perimeter, its dermal tissues.
 For most of the organisms studied here the dermal cells have a cell wall and also a specialized coating on the outside.
-This chapter examines the physical and chemical nature of organism boundaries and also considers the significant functions of the boundary, starting with its influence on flux, the movement of materials in and out of the organism.
+This chapter examines the physical and chemical nature of organism boundaries and also considers the significant functions of the boundary, starting with its influence on something called flux, the movement of materials in and out of the organism.

 - Boundaries and flux

 - Structural, chemical and physical nature of boundaries